navitux/workshops_project/docs/README.md

 ### The basic functions are:

-- Perform creation/reading/updating/deleting (CRUD) operations on departments, courses and students (individually or in batches).
+- Perform creation/reading/updating/deleting (CRUD) operations on students and courses sorted or unsorted by different filters (individually or in batches).

-- To be able to upload and download batch student lists in files with the following formats: Excel (.xslx, .xls), LibreOfficeCalc (.ods), comma separated flat text files (.csv) or in database sqlite files.
+- To be able to import and export batch student lists in files with the following formats: Excel (.xslx, .xls), LibreOfficeCalc (.ods), comma separated flat text files (.csv) or in database sqlite files.

 - Create an interactive tutorial for each application.